kbase/status/README.md

-No known problems.
+* Sitewide outage 2pm PST-ongoing

-last updated 12pm PST Jan 13
+last updated 2pm PST Jan 16

 Please visit <a href="https://kbase.us">kbase.us</a> for information on outages not impacting our web site.